Leader of the Bharatiya Janata Party in the Parliament of India: Lok Sabha Leader

-The Leader of the Bharaitya Janata Party in the Lok Sabha, is the chief spokesperson and parliamentary head of the Bharatiya Janata Party (Note: Except 2004, Advani was leader of lok sabha, but vajpayee was the parliamentary party leader.) in the House.
+The Leader of the Bharatiya Janata Party in the Lok Sabha is the chief spokesperson and parliamentary head of the Bharatiya Janata Party (Note: Except 2004, Advani was leader of lok sabha, but vajpayee was the parliamentary party leader.) in the House.
 If the BJP forms the majority, the leader is usually elected as prime minister and leader of the House.